CodePushGo/website/src/content/blog/en/capacitor-ota-updates-vs-traditional-testing-methods.md

 -   Validation for regulatory compliance
 -   Comprehensive system-wide testing

-Platforms like Capgo demonstrate how secure OTA updates can integrate seamlessly with existing workflows.
+Platforms like CodePushGo demonstrate how secure OTA updates can integrate seamlessly with existing workflows.
 They allow developers to maintain app store compliance while deploying updates quickly.

 ## Conclusion

 OTA updates have changed the way developers address user needs and keep up with market demands.
 They allow apps to be updated and improved after release without the usual delays.

-With tools like Capgo, developers can deploy updates instantly and securely, avoiding the slowdowns of app store approvals.
+With tools like CodePushGo, developers can deploy updates instantly and securely, avoiding the slowdowns of app store approvals.
 This creates a balance where both OTA updates and traditional testing methods play important roles.